remi-espie/yet-another-discord-webhook-planner/README.md

 I personally used [Calendar.online](https://calendar.online/) as it is free, allow to fetch multiple data sources and can be edited by anyone from a link without login.

-### Get a free OpenWeatherMap api key !
+### OpenMeteo

-The script also fetch the weather for the day from [OpenWeatherMap](https://openweathermap.org/).
-For it to work, you will have to add an api key to the `.env` file.
+The script also fetch the weather for the day and the following day from [OpenMeteo](https://open-meteo.com).
+As OpenMeteo is API-key free, it is not necessary to get one.
-To create an api key, you will need at least an OpenWeatherMap **free** account.
-Check [here](https://openweathermap.org/api).

 ### Get Go or see [releases](https://github.com/remi-espie/yet-another-discord-webhook-planner/releases)